Last Updated on January 6, 2023 by Norvan Martin

 This option requires your TV to have an inbuilt HDMI connection port that’s indicated as HMDI-ARC.
 Keep in mind that not all HDMI ports have ARC capabilities and you need to check before you start to connect.

-Since ARC enabled HDMI connections doesn’t need you to separate the audio signals, you can highly cut down on the cables connecting to your TV set.
+Since ARC-enabled HDMI connections don’t need you to separate the audio signals, you can highly cut down on the cables connecting to your TV set.

 That means you can quickly avoid having a clutter of wires around your house while enjoying an amazing audio output.

-It simplifies your audio system set up and is very convenient when it comes to controlling the sound output.
-However, you may need individual HDMI cables if you need a better sound quality.
+It simplifies your audio system setup and is very convenient when it comes to controlling the sound output.
+However, you may need individual HDMI cables if you need better sound quality.